WHAT IS RAPPORT?

 HOW DO YOU BUILD RAPPORT?

-The rapport building stage includes making professional impressions on the client, developing trust, demonstrating warmth and genuineness, and exhibiting empathy (ACE Personal Trainer Manual, pp. 84, 100).
+The rapport building stage includes making professional impressions on the client, developing trust, demonstrating warmth and genuineness, and exhibiting empathy.
 It may also be beneficial for fitness professionals new to the industry to observe other client-trainer interactions to see why rapport is so crucial to the working relationship.

 HOW DO YOU MAINTAIN RAPPORT?